phaethonp/we-ai/readme.md

 1987-1992:School of Architecture Athens NTUA<br>

+# Thoughts

-# this platform could unlock numerous opportunities and reshape the traditional dynamics of the property development industry.
+### This platform could unlock numerous opportunities and reshape the traditional dynamics of the property development industry.
 Here's how:<br>

 **Architects Initiating Projects:** Traditionally, architects are brought into a project after a developer has already secured land and financing.
 However, with this platform, architects could initiate their own projects, showcasing their designs and ideas directly to potential investors.
 This could give architects more control over their work and allow them to pursue more innovative or unconventional projects that might not appeal to traditional developers.<br>